FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Orchard, Orchar, Orcher, Orcutt, Orcherd, Augher and others.

-More information is included under the topic Early Archard Notables in all our PDF Extended History products.
+More information is included under the topic Early Archard Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Archard Settlers in the United States in the 17th Century
+Archard Settlers in United States in the 17th Century

-Archard Settlers in the United States in the 19th Century
+Archard Settlers in United States in the 19th Century

 The Archard Family Crest was acquired from the Houseofnames.com archives.
 The Archard Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.